Mountainville Grange Hall: History

+After being sold to the Masons, they made some renovations, such as improving the kitchen and meeting spaces, but the original character of the building was generally been preserved.
+At some point in the later 20th century, aluminum siding was installed on the first story, over the original clapboard.
+There have been no other modifications to the building.

+On June 3, 1996 it was listed on the National Register of Historic Places.

+Jerusalem Temple Lodge and its appendant Order of the Eastern Star chapter used the building until around 2009, after which time it became a daycare center.

 Building

 It is a two-story three-by-six-bay frame building on a stone foundation, sided in white clapboard covered with aluminum on the first story and green wood shingles on the second.
-The gabled roof is itself shingled in asphalt, pierced by a brick chimney near the west (rear) end.
+The gabled roof is itself shingled in asphalt, pierced by a brick chimney near the west rear end.

-A sunburst-patterned vent is in the middle of the attic level on the eastern (front) facade.
+A sunburst-patterned vent is in the middle of the attic level on the eastern front facade.
 The center bay at the first story projects slightly to accommodate the main entrance, two paneled and recessed wooden doors in a plain frame.
 A porch extends across the first story, with a flat roof supported by four rectangular Doric columns connected by a balustrade.
 The porch roofline has a plain cornice and frieze with "Mountainville Grange 946 P of H" written on it.
-It has since been covered with a wooden sign saying "Cornwall Masonic Temple".
+It was later covered with a wooden sign saying "Cornwall Masonic Temple".

 Inside the building follows a common Grange hall plan: dining room and kitchen on the first floor, meeting room and stage on the second.
 This and its furnishings and trim are unaltered.